-Students seeking a postsecondary education in Edmond, OK, might have limited school options, but will find several public universities, nonprofit schools and technical centers in and around nearby Oklahoma City.
-By comparing schools in such areas as class size and tuition, students can get a clearer idea about which institutions might best help them reach their academic goals.
-In this article, students will find seven schools compared and the top three ranked within each of the following categories:
+Students seeking a postsecondary education in Edmond, OK, might have limited school options, but they'll find several public universities, nonprofit schools and technical centers in and around nearby Oklahoma City.
+By comparing schools in such areas as enrollment and tuition, students can get a clearer idea about which institutions might best help them reach their academic goals.
+We compare these traditional schools using the National Center for Education Statistics (NCES).

-1 - University of Central Oklahoma
+- University of Central Oklahoma (16,840 students)

-- Oklahoma City University
+- Oklahoma City University (3,035 students)

 Lowest Net Price

-- Francis Tuttle Technology Center
+- Francis Tuttle Technology Center ($5,514)

 Highest Graduation Rates